Skip to main content

 Passive Diffusion

 Passive diffusion is the movement of molecules across a cell membrane without the need for energy input.
 This process occurs when molecules move from an area of higher concentration to an area of lower concentration, following their concentration gradient.
-Small, nonpolar molecules, like nitrogen, typically utilize passive diffusion to enter or exit cells.
+Small, nonpolar molecules, such as oxygen and carbon dioxide, typically utilize this method to enter or exit cells.

 Recommended video: